blinkinput/blinkinput-android/README.md

     	// given to RecognizerView.
     	// For more information, see chapter "Recognition settings and results")

-    	// When this method gets called, scanning gets paused.
-To resume scanning after this
+    	// After this method ends, scanning will be resumed and recognition
-    	// method has been called, call resumeScanning method.
+    	// state will be retained.
+If you want to prevent that, then
+    	// you should call:
+    	// mRecognizerView.resetRecognitionState();

+		// If you want to pause scanning to prevent receiving recognition
+		// results, you should call:
+		// mRecognizerView.pauseScanning();
+		// After scanning is paused, you will have to resume it with:
+		// mRecognizerView.resumeScanning(true);
-    	// resumeScanning method receives boolean indicating whether internal
+		// boolean in resumeScanning method indicates whether recognition
-    	// recognizer state should be reset
+		// state should be automatically reset when resuming scanning }
-    	mRecognizerView.resumeScanning(true);
-    }

     @Override